jason-puli/Animated-Download-buttons/README.md

-Pure HTML and CSS /n
+Pure HTML and CSS,
-Glow + smooth transition
+Glow + smooth transition,
-Responsive and clickable
+Responsive and clickable.